ncatlab/nlab-content/pages/8/3/9/9/19938/content.md

 ## Idea

 _Dialgebras_ subsume the notion of [[algebras for an endofunctor]] and [[coalgebras for an endofunctor]].
 Universal dialgebras were originally introduced by Lambek as "subequalizers".

+Disambiguation: For different notions of certain algebraic structures involving two algebraic operations introduced by [[Jean-Louis Loday]] and his school see [[associative dialgebra]] and [[dendriform dialgebra]].

 ## Definition